 Description of Collecting and Measuring Changes in Indicator: A record of all revisions will be kept by the MEPC and noted in meeting minutes.
 Goal: To increase communication and collaboration between the bureau and prevention professionals from programs funded and/or certified by DMH.

-Strategy: The bureau will host and facilitate biannual meetings to address the latest technology and national and state initiatives in the field of prevention.
+Strategy: The Bureau will host and facilitate biannual meetings to address the latest technology and national and state initiatives in the field of prevention.
 Indicator: Program personnel will be given the opportunity to showcase activities or programs to their colleagues.

-Description of Collecting and Measuring Changes in Indicator: Showcase, sign-in sheets and agendas.

-Goal: To increase the knowledge and awareness of workforce professionals and other social service personnel on current issues in substance abuse prevention.

-Strategy: Prevention personnel will conduct trainings on current topics related to substance abuse prevention at statewide or regional conferences such as the Annual summer School offered through Jackson State University, Mental Health/Intellectual and Developmental Disabilities Conference, and the Annual Juvenile Justice Conference.
+Description of Collecting and Measuring Changes in Indicator: Showcase, sign-in sheets and agendas Goal: To increase the knowledge and awareness of workforce professionals and other social service personnel on current issues in substance abuse prevention.
+Strategy: Prevention personnel will conduct trainings on current topics related to substance abuse prevention at statewide or regional conferences such as the Mental Health/Intellectual and Developmental Disabilities Conference, the Annual Juvenile Justice Conference and other conferences.
 Prevention personnel will also host the Mississippi School for Addiction Professionals.
 Programs funded or certified by DMH will be encouraged to attend and/or present at conferences.
-A current listserv will be maintained by BADA to communicate technology from prevention professionals from around the country to our community-based providers in Mississippi.

-Indicator: Summary of training provided by prevention personnel quarterly.
+A current listserv will be maintained by BADS to communicate technology from prevention professionals from around the country to our community-based providers in Mississippi.
+Indicator: Summary of training provided by prevention personnel biannually.